aaronkazah/neutronapi/README.md

 ### Exception Organization

-Exceptions are organized by module (like Django):
+Exceptions are organized by module:

 ```python
 # Module-specific exceptions